 Who can access and edit data within your ERP system is another security concern that stems from authentication.
 Full access rights are usually a default when it comes to software, but it’s important to manage who has access to what data.
 Access rights and/or permissions depend on the needs and requirements of your business, so definitely keep this in mind when giving your employees important information on how to access data within the ERP – maybe maintain audit logs to track any changes or add authorizations to keep track of who is looking at what.

-A good ERP system can be a lifesaver when you’re doing business, and although it makes day to day work much easier, it does require that you consistently take care of it properly to avoid security attacks and/or breaches.
+A good ERP system can be the difference between falture and success.
+So making sure the data stored in it is secure and protected from cyber breaches and hackers.
 If you’re looking for more information, we suggest downloading our free buyers guide in order to look over the top ERP software vendors and some extremely important questions to ask before you choose one.

 - The 5 Most Common Drawbacks of Selecting ERP Software & How to Avoid Them - July 19, 2019